Avaq/fp-ts-fetch/README.md

 The resulting `TaskEither` is always rejected with the resulting Error.

-This function is a convenience function to use as a default handler for unexpected cases in, for example, [`matchStatus`](#fetchmatchstatus).

 ### The `Fetch` module

 Functional alternative to the [Fetch API][].